jpgmv1998/reproducible_paper_template/README.md

 * `raw2clean` - a folder containing:

     * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
 Each folder has three subfolder:

-        * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionaly can contain other relevant documents
+        * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionally can contain other relevant documents.

         * `input` - containing the raw data stored in the original format you should never change it, only unzip and extract the files from the downloaded folder when necessary.

-        * `output` - containing ususally a single `.Rdata` file with the cleaned data, but sometimes multiple `.Rdata` may be necessary due to size constraints or the `.tif` format may be used when the input data is a raster file.
+        * `output` - containing usually a single `.Rdata` file with the cleaned data, but sometimes multiple `.Rdata` may be necessary due to size constraints, or the `.tif` format may be used when the input data is a raster file.

 * `projectSpecific` - a folder containing:

     * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each subfolder should contain:

       *

       *

       *

 * `analysis` - a folder, that may need more adaptations accordingly to the project, containing some subfolders like: